Become a aerospace engineering graduate student

 Graduate Records Examination (GRE)

-The GRE is encouraged for applicants seeking financial support.
+The GRE is optional for all applicants, but encouraged for those seeking financial support.
 Students who submit GRE scores are expected to meet the following minimum scores:

 • Masters Program: GRE quantitative percentile ranking of 85